 The Falcons earn a 15-11 conference victory over the Aggies.

-Prior to working with the national team, Brown spent four seasons as the head women's water polo coach at the University of the Pacific.
+Brown also spent four seasons as the head women's water polo coach at the University of the Pacific prior to working with the men's national team.
 In 2005, he led the Tigers to their highest win total in program history.
 Meanwhile, Brown also served as an assistant coach for the men's team during the 2002 season and in 2003, served as the assistant men's coach for the USA World University Games team.

 Brown, a two-year starting goalkeeper for the Tigers during his collegiate career, graduated from Pacific in 2000 with a bachelor's degree in business administration, while receiving his MBA from UOP in 2001.
 During his time at Pacific, he started a water polo club team, serving as director and head coach from 1999 until 2006.